Profanity: Religion

-A distinction is sometimes made between religious profanity, which is casual, versus blasphemy, which is intentionally leveled against a religious concept.
+A distinction is sometimes made between religious profanity, which is casual, and blasphemy, which is intentionally leveled against a religious concept.
 It was commonly believed among early civilizations that speaking about certain things can invoke them or bring about curses.
 Many cultures have taboos about speaking the names of evil creatures such as Satan because of these historical fears.

 Religions commonly develop derogatory words for those who are not among their members.
 Medieval Christianity developed terms like heathen and infidel to describe outsiders.
 Secularization in the Western world has seen exclamations such as God! divorced from their religious connotations.
 Religious profanity is not inherent to all languages, being absent from Japanese, indigenous languages of the Americas, and most Polynesian languages.

 European languages historically used the crucifixion of Jesus as a focal point for profane interjections.
 Phrases meaning "death of God" were used in languages like English (Sdeath), French (Mort de Dieu), and Swedish (Guds död) Christian profanity encompasses both appeals to the divine, such as God or heaven, and to the diabolic, such as the Devil or hell.
 While the impact of religious swearing has declined in the Christian world, diabolic swearing remains profane in Germany and the Nordic countries.
 Islamic profanity lacks a diabolic element, referring only to divine concepts like Muhammad or holy places.

 Words related to Catholicism, known as sacres, are used in Quebec French profanity, and are considered to be stronger than other profane words in French.
 Examples of sacres considered profane in Quebec are tabarnak (tabernacle), hostie (host), and sacrament (sacrament).
 When used as profanities, sacres are often interchangeable.

 The Book of Leviticus indicates that blasphemous language warrants death, while the Gospel of Matthew implies condemnation of all swearing, though only the Quakers have imposed such a ban.
-Islam, Judaism, and Brahmanism forbid mention of God's name entirely.
+Judaism and Brahmanism forbid mention of God's name entirely.
 In some countries, profanity words often have pagan roots that after Christian influence were turned from names of deities and spirits to profanity and used as such, like perkele in Finnish, which was believed to be an original name of the thunder god Ukko, the chief god of the Finnish pagan pantheon.

+A widely used profanity in modern Hebrew is "Leh L'Azazel" (לך לעזאזל, "go to Azazel"), which can be translated into "damn you" or "get lost".